-- Amighty Wind Ministries and Elisabeth Elijah (Elisheva Eliyahu)[184.108.40.206] - Their teaching includes guidance from a false-holy-spirit, which they call Mother Shkhinah/Momma Shekhinah.
+- Amighty Wind Ministries and Elisabeth Elijah (Elisheva Eliyahu)[188.8.131.52] - Their teaching includes guidance from a false-holy-spirit, which they call Mother Shkhinah/Momma Shekhinah.
 They treat this spirit as God and pray to and worship her much like some Catholics worship and pray to the Mother Mary and other saints.
 Amighty Wind Ministries also have many prophecies and other spiritual guidance on their website that I do not believe are from the Lord.

 Elisabeth Elijah has spiritual roots in the Pentecostal Church, which overemphasizes direct personal revelation and spiritual gifts like the first groups listed, however, these groups do not realize that many of their spiritual gifts are not truly from God or His Spirit, but are actually fakes from the enemy, who have real spiritual power to work signs and miracles (2 Thessalonians 2:9).

 Eternal salvation through a personal relationship with God is a false gospel and spiritual powers and false-gifts-of-the-spirit are easily faked by the enemy.
 Things like visions, words, and dreams should always be tested and examined (1 Thessalonians 5:19-21).